 How do you make sense of Rob Ford?
 For Mark Towhey, Ford’s former chief of staff, that was never the question.
 Toronto’s larger-than-life former mayor communed with supporters on an intuitive level, so why question success?
 But it took sound minds to get Ford elected, and to sustain him in office, before his mayoralty went up in a mushroom cloud of addiction, illness and human spectacle.
 One of those people was Towhey, who, until now, has kept his counsel about what he witnessed during those three surreal years.
 A former army man who helped engineer Ford’s 2010 election win, Towhey, took over as the mayor’s chief of staff in August 2012.
 He had by then held various key positions in Ford’s office, and was credited with pushing key pieces of Ford’s tax-slashing, cost-cutting agenda through city council.

 Then, nine months after Ford gave him the top job, news of the crack video burst onto front pages around the world, triggering the year-long political death spiral that ended with Ford taking a leave from his position to seek treatment.
 It became the most widely shared scandal of Canadian political history, tweeted, blogged and Facebooked within an inch of its sensational life.
 Towhey watched the catastophe unfurl from the vantage point of an insider cast out: Ford fired him shortly after the scandal broke.
-Now a management consultant, Towhey has written an explosive new book, Mayor Rob Ford: Uncontrollable: How I Tried to Help the World’s Most Notorious Mayor.
+Towhey now works as a management consultant, and in 2015 published the explosive book, Mayor Rob Ford: Uncontrollable: How I Tried to Help the World’s Most Notorious Mayor.
 (Read an exclusive excerpt, here.)